 Know the Warning Signs of Melanoma

-While it’s imperative to visit the dermatologist for an annual skin check, it’s also important for you to remember the warning signs of melanoma.
+While it’s imperative to visit a dermatology provider for an annual skin check, it’s also important for you to remember the warning signs of melanoma.
 They are:

 - A for Asymmetry: Keep an eye out for moles that have two halves that don’t match.